kzborisov/Readme-test/README.md

    - description: Desctption to include the in the pull.json.

 ## HawkBit Image Uploader

-The generated images are uploaded to the Azure Storage and then hawkBit is modified to show that version by creating links.
+The purpose of the HawkBit Image Uploader tool is to upload the generated images to Azure Storage and then modify hawkBit to show that version by creating links.

-This process is handled by the HawkBit Image Uploader.

-HawkBit Image Uploader is a tool that uploads the generated images to Azure Storage and creates links in hawkBit.

-This tool needs azure-cli.
-[How to install](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
+The tool needs azure-cli.
+[How to install](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest).

-Or run it from the test-environment docker image in which it is pre-installed.
+It can be also run from the test-environment docker image in which it is pre-installed.

 ### Usage: